anywayaura/342345/README.md

 **usage:**

-Add your dvmn.org token to the environment variables.
+Add your dvmn.org token, telegram bot token, and telegram_id to the environment variables.

 **installation:**